notaryproject/notation/docs/distribution/README.md

 > **Note:** this is our working/preferred method: See OCI image-spec issue: [Add Index Support for Artifact Type #806](https://github.com/opencontainers/image-spec/issues/806)

-### Signature Persistance - Option 2a: oci-index signing a multi-arch manifest
+### Signature Persistence - Option 2a: oci-index signing a multi-arch manifest

 Takin the above scenario further, a signature can be associated with an individual manifest, or a signature can be applied to an index.
 The index could be a multi-arch index (windows & linux), or the index might represent a [CNAB][cnab].